wxy20850606/wxy20850606.github.io/content/posts/2025/10/from-52to+64.md

 Each approach taught me something new, but also scattered my focus.
 I was chasing methods before mastering my mindset.

-When my growth stocks dropped sharply, I didn’t know what to do — because I was still juggling multiple, conflicting strategies at once.
+When my growth stocks dropped sharply, I didn’t know what to do — because I was still living in buy-and-hold mindset.

+but struggling with strategy is only surface level, the root of my problem was copying others blindly.
 ---

-### Imitation
+### 2. Imitation

-I copied others’ portfolios before I learned to listen to my own temperament.

-In the beginning, I followed everyone:
+Before my biggest loss, I followed everyone —
 Warren Buffett.
 Charlie Munger.
 Aswath Damodaran.
 Buyandhold2012 on Seeking Alpha.
 Saul from Motley Fool.
 Mohnish Pabrai from India.
 Yongpin Duan from China.
 Even Cathie Wood — for a short while.

 I studied their words, their holdings, their philosophies — searching for the “right” way to invest.
-But over time, I realized something deeper: following others was only the first step.
+But over time, I realized something deeper: there were too many voices… and I had lost my own inner one.

-I had copied, but I hadn’t yet applied their wisdom to **my own temperament, rhythm, and energy.**
+Sometimes I bought a stock just because Motley Fool recommended it — or because a YouTuber said it was a great buy.

+I wasn’t using my own judgment anymore.
+I was on autopilot — following noise, not awareness.
 ---

-### Lack of Inner Peace
+### 3. Lack of Temperament

 I wasn’t truly investing anymore — I was simply reacting to noise.
+Because I lost humility and became greedy.

-I studied accounting, valuation, and statistics —
-and I became arrogant.
+I had studied accounting, valuation, and statistics — and I became arrogant.
+I even told myself that Warren Buffett was no longer my role model — because I thought I had found something better.
-I was greedy, wanting to get rich quickly.

 I compared my performance to the S&P 500 and to other investors online.
-Each comparison made me anxious, even when I was doing fine.
+Each comparison made me anxious and restless.

-I began to lose humility.
-I even told myself that Warren Buffett was no longer my role model —
-because I thought I had found something better.
+I poured all my energy into investing, hoping it would give me certainty.
+But that obsession only made me lose balance.

-“Markets mirror your state of consciousness.”
+The market mirrors your state of consciousness.
-When I lost awareness, I lost myself — and the market reflected that loss.
+When I lost myself — the market reflected that loss.

+It took a complete breakdown to reset not just my investing, but my entire way of being.

 ---

 ## Turning Point

-When your mind is restless, no strategy can save you.
 My 50% drawdown wasn’t just a market correction — it was a mirror.
 It showed me how far my actions had drifted from awareness.

 > “The biggest lessons come from pain.”

-I didn’t even know how much I had lost —
 I didn’t open my account for over a year.

 Then one day, I reread *The Education of a Value Investor.*